 - Domain Authority – The score of the entire domain and all its pages as a whole, based on MozRank, and MozTrust

 - Page Authority – The score of an individual page on a given site

 Google has pagerank as well, but it doesn’t seem to be updated as much anymore, so other metrics are more reliable.
 It is good to have links from quality sites that are relevant to your niche.
 But if a site is just starting out and looks legit, then it is still a good target, and could be a good place for you to get in on the ground floor.

 In the grand scheme of things, there are many different factors for ranking well in a major search engine like Google.
 Quality content, well laid out on-site architecture, site load speed, social interaction, and many others.
 Your backlink profile used to be more important, but new metrics have helped balance out the landscape.
 This does not mean that it will disappear from the factors any time soon.

-Tate Handy is a Link Building Specialist at Digital Third Coast, a SEO Company based in Chicago.
+Tate Handy is an Outreach Manager at Digital Third Coast, a SEO Company based in Chicago.
 He helps clients get placements on top tier publications to help improve reach.
 You can find Tate on Google+.
 Connect with Digital Third Coast on Google+.